 Do corrections cover the period before January 1, 2013?

 Generally no, except in the situation where a member retires after January 1, 2013, but the Final Average Salary period (one or three years, as applicable) occurs in part or in whole before January 1, 2013.

 When will I be notified about the specific adjustment that SCERS will make and when will it happen?

 SCERS is still analyzing the impacted population and the process to make the corrections.
-We will post an update regarding the overall process to the SCERS website by 4 p.m. on October 2, 2020.
+We will post all updates regarding the overall process to the SCERS website as they are made available.